 Can I use credit cards in Sudan?

 No, credit cards are not widely accepted in Sudan, and travelers are advised to bring cash and use local currency, the Sudanese pound.
-(See Also: Is Thailand Safe To Visit?
+(See Also: Are the Virgin Islands Safe to Visit?
 A Traveler’s Guide)

 Is it safe to drink tap water in Sudan?